tonylukasavage/ti-commonjs/README.md

 ### What are the caveats?

-* `module.parent` cannot be supported since the underlying Titanium `require()` provides no means to assign a parent to a module.
+* `module.parent` and `module.children` cannot be supported since the underlying Titanium `require()` provides no means to get them or assign them to a module.
 To be able to support this, a change would be required in Titanium.
-Fortunately, this is rarely used.
+Fortunately, these are rarely used.
 * This implementation does not load modules with the `.node` extension, as those are for node.js compiled addon modules, which make no sense in the context of Titanium.
 * `ti-node-require.js` does not load from global folders (i.e., `$HOME/.node_modules`), as they are not relevant to mobile app distributions.